-Protect your Parlor Palm against dry air by placing potted plants on trays of wet pebbles to promote good humidity levels.
+Protect your Parlor Palm against dry air by placing potted plants on a pebble tray, humidifier, or through misting to promote good humidity levels.

 Soil & Transplanting

-Neanthe Bella likes to be planted in well draining, rich soil.
-A good quality, soil based potting mix that is rich in peat is a fine choice.
+Chamaedorea palms likes to be planted in well-draining, rich soil.
+A good quality, soil-based potting mix that is rich in peat is a fine choice.

 Transplant no more frequently than once every couple of years.
 Good Luck Palms are slow growers and have fairly weak root systems, so it’s best not to disturb them unnecessarily.

 Do not prune the ‘Bella’ palm Chamaedorea as you would other plants.
 The leaflets grow from a main stem.